tswayd/analyzing_covid_mobility_dataset/README.md

 That data is available from the following URL: https://covid19.apple.com/mobility

+It currently uses dplyr to work with some of the tabular data.
+Eventually, it will also include use of ggplot2 to visuale the data.

 ### Log

 * 2020-09-19: Added second script to use dplyr to tally up the count of cities and counties in a given state that have data from different transportation types.